0xAX/linux-insides/SysCall/syscall-3.md

 Introduction to vsyscalls
 --------------------------------------------------------------------------------

-The `vsyscall` or `virtual system call` is the first and oldest mechinism in the Linux kernel that is designed to accelerate execution of certain system calls.
+The `vsyscall` or `virtual system call` is the first and oldest mechanism in the Linux kernel that is designed to accelerate execution of certain system calls.
 The principle of work of the `vsyscall` concept is simple.
 The Linux kernel maps into user space a page that contains some variables and the implementation of some system calls.
 We can find information about this memory space in the Linux kernel [documentation](https://github.com/torvalds/linux/blob/master/Documentation/x86/x86_64/mm.txt) for the [x86_64](https://en.wikipedia.org/wiki/X86-64):

 ```
 ffffffffff600000 - ffffffffffdfffff (=8 MB) vsyscalls